LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 		<kbd>![WAS_Login_Panel](./images/media/WAS_Enable_CommandAssistance.png)</kbd>

 4. Navigate to **Servers > All Servers** to see the servers defined in the WebSphere cell.
-As you can see, there are several servers defined.
-For the lab we only use the web server and the servers from tWASCluster1.
+From those servers, only the web server and the servers from tWASCluster1 are used in the lab.

 	<kbd>![WAS_AllServers](./images/media/WAS_AllServers.png)</kbd>